 Leasing of the castle and close down of the household

-The whole property was finally sold to major Erich Barfurth.
+The whole property was finally sold to Major Erich Barfurth.
 During the Second World War it was used both as school and as residence for several families.

-The soviet army used the castle as a military hospital.
+The Soviet Army used the castle as a military hospital.
 Afterwards it became a stopover for refugees and later on a shop, restaurant, hospital, Kindergarten school and post office, as well as 11 flats.

-Takeover by the coal branch in Berlin and the beginning of first renovations inside the castle
+Takeover by the coal branch in Berlin and beginning of the first renovations inside the castle

 Improvement to a holiday home